An American Embarassment

 The Equal Rights Amendment is re-introduced faithfully at each new session of Congress, most recently in June 2011.
 [Though it has been brought up once again in 2015, it is not yet on the floor for serious consideration, merely being “reviewed” by a judiciary committee.]

 Currently, it is unclear what its future holds.
 Does the ERA need only three states to ratify it?
 Or seven?
 Or must the entire, tedious ratification process start all over again?
+The ERA is in limbo; it is an epic failure that should have been an easy decision to make.

 Its failure, though, is a national and global embarrassment to the United States, a black eye on its glorious face because this country cannot make a simple declarative statement of its belief in equality for all its citizens.